Definitions of Common Terms

 The Container Yard (CY) and Container Freight Station (CFS) apply to the manner and the location of the cargo delivery and receipt in a container service.
-The CY is the delivery (or receipt) of a whole container from (or at) the shipper’s or the forwarder's (or the consignee's) cargo yard or premises.
-The CFS is the delivery (or receipt) of loose cargo from (or at) the carrier’s container freight station.
+The CY is the delivery (or receipt) of a whole container from (or at) the shipper's or the forwarder's (or the consignee's) cargo yard or premises.
+The CFS is a warehouse that will handle consolidation, which is the act of combining loose cargo into one full container.

 ETD: Estimated Time of Departure.
-Generally used for the date that the ship or plane is due to leave its port of origin and degin its journey.
+Generally used for the time and date that the vessel or plane is due to leave its port of origin and begin its journey.

 ETA: Estimated Time of Arrival.
-Generally used for the date that the ship or plane is due to arrive at its destination port.
+Generally used for the date that the vessel or plane is due to arrive at its destination port.

 Bill of Lading (B/L)

-A bill of lading is a legal document between the shipper and carrier; it's a contract, detailing the type, quantity and destination of goods being carried.
+A bill of lading is a legal document between the shipper and carrier.
+It is a contract detailing the type, quantity and destination of goods being carried.
 The bill of lading serves as a receipt of shipment when the goods are delivered at the predetermined destination.
-And there are different kinds of bills of lading, each type with unique stipulations and conditions.
+There are many different kinds of bills of lading, each with unique stipulations and conditions.

-A Sea Waybill is a transport contract (contract of carriage) - the same as a Bill of Lading.
-A Sea Waybill, however, is not needed for cargo delivery and is only issued as a cargo receipt.
-It can either be issued in hard copy format or soft copy format.
+A Sea Waybill is a transport contract (contract of carriage), the same as a bill of lading.
+The main difference is that a Sea Waybill is not needed for cargo delivery and is only issued as a receipt of cargo.

 Automated Export System (AES)

-The Automated Export System (AES) is the system U.S. exporters use to electronically declare their international exports, known as Electronic Export Information (EEI), to the Census Bureau to help compile U.S. export and trade statistics.
-It is also used by other government agencies for trade enforcement purposes.
+The Automated Export System (AES) is the central system U.S. exporters are required to use to electronically declare their international exports, known as Electronic Export Information (EEI), to numerous entities to help compile U.S. export and trade information and statistics.
+It is also used by various government agencies for trade enforcement, promotion, and other purposes.

 Export Power of Attorney (POA)

 Export Power of Attorney (POA) is a written authorization that a shipper (consignor) provides to a freight forwarder.
-The document contains a provision appointing the freight forwarder as an agent to prepare documentations and granting a power of attorney for that purpose.
+This document contains a provision appointing the freight forwarder as an agent to prepare documentations and grants the power of attorney for that purpose.

 FCA - Free Carrier